Lemon Shark in black and white

 Great White Sharks Separated Into Three Population Groups

 The study, led by researcher Isabel Wagner, used a groundbreaking approach.
 They combined advanced genetic techniques (including target gene capture sequencing and whole-genome re-sequencing), to analyse the DNA of white sharks from across their global range.
-Eighty-nine individual sharks were examined through target gene capture sequencing, and seventeen sharks were studied through whole-genome re-sequencing.
+Eighty-nine individual sharks were examined through target gene capture sequencing, and 17 sharks were studied through whole-genome re-sequencing.

 Tiger shark off the Bahamas.
 Sharks occupy a wide variety of niches and are essential to ecosystem functioning.